BYRIO/krita-webdoc-zh/KritaFAQ.rst

 #.
 Press Shift key and hold it
 #.
 Touch a tablet with your stylus so Krita would recognize it

-You will see a special dialog asking for real screen resolution.
+You will see a special dialog asking for the real screen resolution.
 Choose the correct value or enter it manually and press OK.

 If you have a dual monitor setup and only the top half of the screen is